Hepatitis B | Pokenga ate

 Hepatitis B can be diagnosed with blood tests to detect the presence of the hepatitis B virus or antibodies to the virus.
 During the early stages of acute hepatitis B blood tests may show changes in your liver function.

-If you are at higher risk of getting hepatitis B, get tested.
+If you're at higher risk of getting hepatitis B, get tested.
 If you are pregnant, you should also get tested as part of antenatal blood testing.
 Read more about hepatitis B and pregnancy

-If you are in one of these high risk groups, get tested for hepatitis B:
+If you are in one of these high-risk groups, get tested for hepatitis.
+You are at high risk if:

-• Māori, Pasifika, South East Asian or Chinese ethnicity
+• you're Māori, Pacific Peoples, South East Asian or Chinese ethnicity

-• unsure if were vaccinated against hepatitis B as a child
+• you're not sure if you were vaccinated against hepatitis B as a child

-• born in a country with high rates of hepatitis B or travelling to these countries, such as the Pacific Islands, China, South East Asia, Middle East and Africa
+• you were born in a country with high rates of hepatitis B or travelling to these countries, eg, the Pacific Islands, China, South East Asia, Middle East and Africa

-• your mother or close family or household member has hepatitis B
+• your mother or a close family or household member has hepatitis B

 • you’ve had unprotected sex with an HBV-infected person

-• you are a current injecting drug user or injected drugs in the past
+• you're a current injecting drug user or you injected drugs in the past

-• you’ve had tattoo, piercing or other cosmetic procedures using unsterile equipment in locations with few safety standards, such as in prison
+• you’ve had tattoo, piercing or other cosmetic procedures using unsterile equipment in locations with few safety standards, eg, in prison

-• you engage in higher risk sexual activity, such as sex work, men who have sex with men, unprotected sex while travelling in a country with high Hepatitis B prevalence
+• you engage in higher risk sexual activity (eg, sex work, men who have sex with men, unprotected sex while travelling in a country with high Hepatitis B prevalence)

 • you’ve come into contact with blood, through sports, assault, needle stick injury, etc.